allisterb/Dina/README.md

 * nomic-embed-text

 You can pull these models by running the `ollama pull` command for both models e.g. `ollama pull allisterb/gemma3n_e4b_tools_test && ollama pull nomic-embed-text` from your command line.

+On Linux you can install MuPDF and Tesseract using your system package manager e.g. on Ubuntu: `sudo apt install mupdf-tools` and `sudo apt install tesseract`.
+On Windows you can install using the official archives and installers, or you can download the required program binaries [here](https://ajb.nyc3.cdn.digitaloceanspaces.com/Dina-programs.zip).
+Set the location of the 2 programs in the Dina configuration file described in the section below.
 ## Building

 * Clone the Dina repo from GitHub: `git clone https://github.com/allisterb/Dina.git --recurse-submodules`